Real Estate Lawyers

 • Advice and request for planning permission (building permit, prior declaration, etc.)

-• Advice on the execution of a town planning permit
+• Advice on the execution of a urban planning permit

 • Assistance in the event of litigation against an urban planning authorization or a refusal of authorization

-• Advice on the preparation of local town planning documents
+• Advice on the preparation of local urban planning documents

 • Assistance in the event of litigation